Subsystem codes with high thresholds by gauge fixing and reduced qubit overhead: Introduction

-The realization of scalable quantum computing depends on our ability to correct errors which arise due to inevitable interactions between the device and the environment.
-Such errors can be corrected by introducing redundancy in the form of quantum error correcting codes.
-Most quantum codes considered in the literature are stabilizer codes, which are defined in terms of a set of Pauli operators~\cite{gottesman1997stabilizer}.
-A slight generalization of stabilizer codes are subsystem codes which can be thought of as stabilizer codes where only a subset of the available encoded degrees of freedom are used~\cite{poulin2005stabilizer}.
-At first this might seem wasteful, but it turns out that it can be beneficial to sacrifice some of the encoded degrees of freedom in order to gain certain advantages.
-Subsystem codes can simplify the measurements which are part of the error correction procedure by reducing the number of physical qubits involved~\cite{aliferis2007subsystem}, or by enabling bare-ancilla fault-tolerance even when the check weights are large~\cite{li2018direct}.
+In this work, we tackle all three of these problems by introducing new decoding techniques and constructions for subsystem codes.
+Most quantum codes considered in the literature are stabiliser codes, which are defined in terms of a set of Pauli operators~\cite{gottesman1997stabilizer}.
+Subsystem codes are a slight generalisation of stabiliser codes where only a subset of the available encoded degrees of freedom are used~\cite{poulin2005stabilizer}.
+They can simplify the measurements which are part of the error correction procedure by reducing the number of physical qubits involved~\cite{aliferis2007subsystem}, or by enabling bare-ancilla fault-tolerance even when the check weights are large~\cite{li2018direct}.
 Furthermore, subsystem codes allow for a procedure called \emph{gauge fixing} which is useful to manipulate the encoded quantum information.
-Gauge fixing effectively allows us to change the code mid-computation.
-In~\cite{paetznick2013universal} the authors exploit this to switch between codes which have complementary sets of logical operations.
+Gauge fixing effectively allows us to change the code mid-computation, and in~\cite{paetznick2013universal} the authors exploit this to switch between codes which have complementary sets of logical operations.

 These advantages have motivated experimentalists to pursue subsystem codes for implementing fault-tolerant quantum computation.
 This includes IBM, who plan to implement the heavy-hexagon subsystem code~\cite{chamberland2020topological} to reduce frequency collisions in their superconducting quantum processors~\cite{jurcevic2020demonstration}.
 Notably, the Bacon-Shor subsystem code~\cite{bacon2006operator} has recently been implemented experimentally in a trapped-ion architecture~\cite{egan2020fault}, where the fidelity of the encoded logical operations exceeded that of the entangling physical operations used to implement them.